MotoStatz

 04-06 Yamaha YZF-R1 Top Speed & Acceleration Performance Review

-Job at hand was accomplished and the S1000RR made 20-30 more horsepower at the wheels versus its nearest rivals of the time and as a result, absolutely dominated in a straight line.
+The goal from the start was to beat the K5 GSX-R1000 in every area of engine performance and handling.
+BMW succeeded.
+The S1000RR produced 20-30 more horsepower at the wheel than its nearest rivals at the time and, as a result, dominated in a straight line.

-The S1000RR dethroned Kawasaki’s 08-10 ZX-10R which at the time was the fastest accelerating motorcycle from 0-180 mph as per Cycle World magazine ‘Turn and Burn feature’.
+The S1000RR dethroned Kawasaki’s 2008-2010 ZX-10R, which at the time was the fastest-accelerating motorcycle from 0-180 mph according to Cycle World magazine’s “Turn and Burn” feature.

 Gen 1 BMW S1000RR Dyno Curve